 Pyuria: more than five white blood cell count (WBC) per HPF = Sensitivity (90% to 96%) and specificity (47% to 50%)

 WBC Casts: coagulum of Tamm Horsfall mucoprotein and leukocytes from renal tubular lumen which can indicate pyelonephritis

 - Other causes: glomerulonephritis, interstitial nephritis

-Urine culture: Not needed in simple cystitis.
-Indication for culture is complicated infections, pyelonephritis, and prior antimicrobial treatment.
-Routine posttreatment urinalysis or urine cultures in asymptomatic patients are not necessary
+Urine culture: Not needed in simple cystitis but recommended for bacterial identification and antibiotic selection in case of treatment failure or resistance.
+Indications for a urine culture includes complicated urinary infections, pyelonephritis, and prior antimicrobial treatment.
+Cultures help differentiate relapsing from recurrent UTIs as well as assist in making the correct adjustments to antibiotic selection.
+Routine post treatment urinalysis or urine cultures in asymptomatic patients are not necessary.

 Imaging: Not needed in routine cases.
 Ultrasound can evaluate for hydronephrosis or abscess.
-CT can help you evaluate for kidney stones, hydronephrosis, emphysematous changes, and abscess.
+CT can help evaluate for kidney stones, hydronephrosis, emphysematous changes, and abscesses.